phenix-project/phenix-api/README.md

 	- Different serializers (serpent, json, marshal, pickle, msgpack)
 	- IPv4, IPv6 or Unix domain sockets
 	- Optional secure connections via SSL/TLS
  - The goal is to have clearly defined requests and responses.
 The [Stripe](https://stripe.com/docs/api) API is a good example of a well documented API.
 In that API the responses are JSON encoded.
 Because we are using Pyro, it makes sense for responses to be plain Python dictionaries.
-Different backend serializers can then be used interchangeably, which where JSON would be one option.
+Different backend serializers can then be used interchangeably, where JSON would be one option.

 # Overview
 ### Request Types